mingeaud/mingeaud/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🔭 I’m currently an aerospace engineer in Seattle, but I am transitioning to a new career in software development.
+🔭 I’m a software engineer in Seattle.

-🌱 I’m currently learning Software Engineering at Oregon State Univeristy.

 ⚡ Fun fact: I enjoy sailing and going to Mariner's games here in Seattle in the summer.

-📫 You can reach me at either:
+📫 You can reach me at:
- david.mingeaud_at_gmail.com or mingeaud_at_oregonstate.edu
+ david.mingeaud_at_gmail.com